Frequently Asked Questions - Digital Signatures

 In the event your PKI private key is compromised

 If your private key were to be revealed, then others could sign data files as yourself.
-This would not compromise all data files you ever signed with that key if you also timestamped all of those previous signatures.
-Because DigiStamp countersigns the data files, those signatures created before the private key was compromised are still valid.
+If you timestamp all of your signatures, then those signatures created before the compromise can be distinguished.

 As a general practice, to maintain the veracity of digital signatures you accept, they should be timestamped to avoid the other party from later stating that their private key was revealed; and therefore, any of their signatures with that key might be a forgery.